-SUMMARY OF PETITION

-The petition proposes a redevelopment of a portion of the Innovation Park Site into a multi-use development containing 575 multi-family dwelling units, 660,000 square-feet of non-residential uses of which a maximum 30,000 square-feet could be devoted to retail, personal services, and restaurant uses.
+SUMMARY OF PETITION The petition proposes a redevelopment of a portion of the Innovation Park Site into a multi-use development containing 575 multi-family dwelling units, 660,000 square-feet of non-residential uses of which a maximum 30,000 square-feet could be devoted to retail, personal services, and restaurant uses.
+PROPERTY OWNER PETITIONER AGENT/REPRESENTATIVE BRI 1882 Innovation Park Development, LLC BRI 1882 Innovation Park Development, LLC John Carmichael, Robinson Bradshaw, PA COMMUNITY MEETING Meeting is required and has been held.

-PROPERTY OWNER

-PETITIONER

-AGENT/REPRESENTATIVE

-BRI 1882 Innovation Park Development, LLC BRI 1882 Innovation Park Development, LLC John Carmichael, Robinson Bradshaw, PA

-COMMUNITY MEETING

-Meeting is required and has been held.
 Report available online.
-Number of people attending the Community Meeting: 2
+Number of people attending the Community Meeting: 2 STAFF Staff recommends approval of this petition upon resolution of outstanding issues related to transportation.
+RECOMMENDATION expanding housing choices and increasing the mix of uses in this area.

-STAFF RECOMMENDATION

-Staff recommends approval of this petition.